habuDaRu/Total-Twitch-War-Mod/README.md

 #### **Shuffle All Cities Around**

 - **`global_shuffle`**
-  Switches cities for all alive factions but respect the amount of regions they controll.
+  Switches cities for all alive factions but respect the amount of regions they control.

 - **`global_shuffle_ai`**
   Similar to `global_shuffle`, but only AI factions are affected.
 The player is excluded from this process.